Rahul8320/Learning/LearningDocker/NodeJs-ResultManagementSystem/README.md

 Student can view their result with profile details by searching with their Roll no and Name.

-<strong> Authentication and Atuorization is done by JWT Token.</strong>
+<strong> Authentication and Authorization is done by JWT Token.</strong>

 ## 🏁 Getting Started <a name = "getting_started"></a>